kubernetes-sigs/gateway-api/geps/overview.md

 only, but in most cases, some API changes will also be required.
 It is important that every new feature of the API is marked as "Experimental" when it is introduced.
 Within the API, we use `<gateway:experimental>` tags to denote experimental fields.
-Within Golang packages (conformance tests, CLIs, e.t.c.) we use the `experimental` Golang build tag to denote experimental functionality.
+Within Golang packages (conformance tests, CLIs, etc.) we use the `experimental` Golang build tag to denote experimental functionality.

 Some other requirements must be met before marking a GEP `Experimental`: